 - Phase 3.
 The vaccine is given to thousands of people and compared to a placebo.
 The trials are randomized and double blind—neither the trial participants nor the health officials know which participants are receiving the vaccine and which are getting the placebo.

 3. A new vaccine is ready.
 Once the clinical studies are complete, a successful candidate vaccine may be licensed for use if it is found to be safe and effective and if its benefits outweigh its side effects.

 4. Ongoing monitoring.
 Even after a new vaccine is licensed, FDA will continue to monitor it for safety—a kind of quality assurance process.
 This includes periodic inspections of the vaccine maker's production facilities.
 In addition, FDA and the Centers for Disease Control and Prevention track side effects linked to the new vaccine that are reported by individuals, doctors and others.

 How long does the process last?

 Vaccines can take several years to develop.
-But, as we've seen with efforts to develop a coronavirus vaccine, the process can sometimes be fast-tracked.
+But, as we saw with the coronavirus vaccines, the process can be fast-tracked in an emergency.